- Reservation for a group of at least 30 people or an equivalent fee

 Our guides will make you feel like a scientist for a day as during this tour of the Teide Observatory:

 - You will be introduced to the importance of the sky in the Canary Islands, the Teide Observatory telescopes and the different projects of the Canary Islands Institute of Astrophysics, the institution that manages this solar observatory.

 - You will participate in a workshop on astrophysics given at the visitor centre, in which our guides will explain what astrophysics is and how astrophysicists work.

 - You will observe sunspots and solar flares through two solar telescopes, which you will have at your disposal to fully enjoy them.

 - Reservation subject to confirmation.
-Payment by credit card or bank transfer.
+Payment by credit card, bank transfer or via PayPal.